-Greyhound Policies | Minimum Nominations - Normal Graded Events
+Greyhound Policies | Minimum Nominations

-- 2.7 Maiden Races may be scheduled at any meeting subject to sufficient eligible nominations, after taking into account the overall nominations received and subject to the following conditions: - 2.7.1 Only one race shall be scheduled unless: - There are insufficient nominations to conduct 10 races and an extra race for that grade will provide 10 races on the programme. - An additional race is scheduled in accordance with the Additional Races policy. - 2.8 The following conditions apply to scheduled non-penalty reverse Order of Choice heats: - 2.8.1 Two heats will be conducted if there are 16 or more eligible nominations - 2.8.2 If there are not sufficient nominations to conduct heats then one extra normal graded race will be scheduled resulting in 9 races for the meeting. - 2.8.3 If heats are not conducted a final only will be conducted at the following meeting with the field selection being made on a reverse Order of Choice. - 2.8.4 Tasracing at their discretion may determine to provide funding for an extra normal graded event to enable 10 races to be scheduled for a meeting. - 2.9 Tasracing retains the right to amend any of the above conditions in special circumstances to maximise the number or quality of races on the programme.
+- 2.7 Maiden Races may be scheduled at any meeting subject to sufficient eligible nominations, after taking into account the overall nominations received and subject to the following conditions: - 2.7.1 Only one race shall be scheduled unless: - There are insufficient nominations to conduct 10 races and an extra race for that grade will provide 10 races on the programme. - An additional race is scheduled in accordance with the Additional Races policy. - 2.8 The following conditions apply to scheduled non-penalty reverse Order of Choice races: - 2.8.1 Two races will be conducted if there are 16 or more eligible nominations - 2.8.2 If there are not sufficient nominations to conduct two races then one extra normal graded race will be scheduled resulting in 9 races for the meeting. - 2.8.3 If the non-penalty races are not conducted the penalty bearing race the following week will not be conducted. - 2.8.4 Tasracing at their discretion may determine to provide funding for an extra normal graded event to enable 10 races to be scheduled for a meeting if the non-penalty races are not conducted. - 2.9 Tasracing retains the right to amend any of the above conditions in special circumstances to maximise the number or quality of races on the programme.